uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 ### Relations & Hooks

-At the point of writing payload only supports one-directional relations, which can be specified as shown in section [Collections & Database Structure](#collections--database-structure).
-To create bi-directional relations, one-directional relations need to be defined for both considered collections and a custom hook (called `updateRelationshipRefs` is required to keep them in sync).
+At the time of writing, Payload only supports one-directional relations, which can be specified as shown in section [Collections & Database Structure](#collections--database-structure).
+To create bi-directional relations, one-directional relations need to be defined for both considered collections and a custom hook (called `updateRelationshipRefs`) is required to keep them in sync.

 More generally, Payload supports a significant range of hooks that can be specified as part of the collections and run in certain cases.
 They can be used to update derived data that should be stored in the database for simplified querying or to update related tables with new data.